SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: Generalised SDEs and their relationship with MP

 and does not depend on $B$. \end{itemize} \end{remark}

-Next we want to consider the case when $X$ is an $\mathcal F^X$-Dirichlet process i.e.\ the sum of an $\mathcal F^X$-local martingale and a zero quadratic variation process.
+Next we want to consider the case when $X$ is an $\mathcal F^X$-Dirichlet process.
 In this case we show that the notion of solution of the martingale problem with distributional drift is equivalent to the one of the reinforced $B$-solution.
 Let us start with a remark.